ohbm/ossig/content/elections/index.md

 ---
 title: "OHBM OSSIR 2021 Committee"
-subtitle: "Make a difference: join the OS SIG!"
+subtitle: "Make a difference: join the OS SIG Committee!"
 date: 2020-06-30
 draft: false
 sidebar: false # true or false to display the sidebar